How about offline strategies to get subscribers on your list?

 Apparently, nearly half of marketers are already doing so, according to Marketing Sherpa, a research firm.

-The benefits is that these off-the-screen techniques are free, and they don’t require any technical knowledge either.
-They simply require a bit of human skills.
+The benefit is that these off-the-screen techniques are free, and they don’t require any technical knowledge either.
+They simply require a few human skills.

 It all comes down to this: you’re talking to someone, often a stranger, who is interested in what you do, and you ask them if they would like to be on your awesome mailing list.